 - In a similar vein, Supreme Power does this with an entire team of superheroes.

 - Warren Ellis' superhero trilogy: three independent mini-series, deconstructing the superhero genre.
 Black Summer shows us what if heroes were too human, No Hero if they were crazy, and Supergod if they didn't have humanity at all.

 - DC's Crisis Crossover for 1996 was Final Night, in which Hal Jordan as Parallax redeems himself with his Heroic Sacrifice to re-ignite the sun, thus saving the planet Earth.

 - The Video Game version of The Darkness successfully Reconstructed the '90s Anti-Hero (after over a decade of Deconstruction and ridicule), and revitalized the forgotten Image character.
 By copying many aspects of the game, the comic had new life injected into it.
 This, along with the success of Batman: Arkham Asylum, are examples of how comics and video games can interact in a more positive way than the shallow adaptations of the past.

-- Star Wars Legacy: An epic Deconstructor Fleet of the Star Wars Expanded Universe.
+- Star Wars Legacy: An epic Deconstructor Fleet of Star Wars Legends.